V0v1kkk/DotNetMetadataMcpServer/readme.md

 - **The project must be built before scanning.** The server relies on compiled assemblies to extract type information, so make sure to build your project before using the tools.
 - **The tool doesn't follow references to other projects.** It only inspects the specified project and its NuGet dependencies.
 If you need to analyze multiple projects, you'll need to scan each one separately.

+### How project outputs are located

+When scanning a project, the server needs the compiled assembly path. `MsBuildHelper` evaluates the project and attempts to locate the output assembly by probing configurations in this order:

+- the requested configuration (by default Debug), then
+- Release, and if still not found,
+- falls back to checking Debug again as a safe default.

+The first existing output wins.
+If no output is found, a reasonable default path is assumed and a warning is logged.
+This makes local runs (often Debug) and CI runs (often Release) behave consistently.
+Ensure you build the project in one of these configurations before scanning.

 ## Usage

 The server provides five main tools that can be used by AI agents: